cascremers/scyther/README.md

 `./src/scyther-linux`.
 This file is automatically copied to the related directory under `./gui`, and if successful you can attempt to run `./gui/scyther-gui.py` to use the graphical user interface.

+To use the export feature you must have [Graphviz](https://www.graphviz.org/)  installed and set in your environment variable.

 The build process depends on the following (Debian/Ubuntu) packages: